coreemu/core/docs/install.md

 ```

 ## Build Packages
-Build package commands, DESTDIR is used for gui packaging only
+Build package commands, DESTDIR is used to make install into and then for packaging by fpm.

+**NOTE: clean the DESTDIR if re-using the same directory**

 * Install [fpm](http://fpm.readthedocs.io/en/latest/installing.html)